A young adult from New Zealand was shocked to learn that she had to take an 11,500-mile trip to Wirral or risk having her eye removed.

 Nicole, who studies Animal Science at Massey University, then had yearly check-ups but no changes were detected.

-However, in August this year she got the devastating news that she had melanoma, which had spread to the ‘gutter’ of the eye and reached the blood supply.
+However, in August last year she got the devastating news that she had melanoma, which had spread to the ‘gutter’ of the eye and reached the blood supply.

 She said: “The pupil shape had started to distort slightly and I had started to notice my sight was quite as good in that eye, but it was only a slight difference.”